 - Separated to protect sensitive information

-Data Lake data is pile of products in your building
+A Data Lake is a pile of products in your building.

-Data Mart is those products shipped out to relevant stores for sale
+A Data Mart is those products shipped out to relevant stores for sale.